Simple Summer Beach Cottage Kitchen and Garden Home Tour (Part 2)

 Window Seating

-Adding drawers to our window seating was brilliant!
-I store all those kitchen items that I don’t use very often like cookie cutters, the waffle maker, and Christmas decor.
+Adding a window seat with drawers was brilliant!
+I store all those kitchen items I rarely use, like cookie cutters, the waffle maker, and Christmas decor.

 summer cottage beach house kitchen

-It’s so easy to decorate the kitchen for summer.
-I’m looking for a relaxed, bright, and casual feel here.
+It’s so easy to decorate the kitchen for summer with a relaxed, bright, and casual feel here.

 summer cottage beach house kitchen